How to Plan a 5K Run for Community Charity

 22. Power Your Race With Dynamic, Results-Driven Software

 Race technology has advanced significantly in the last decade.
-From registration and fundraising software that can allow your registrants to raise money on behalf of your organization or participate virtually, to timing software that provides runners’ family members with split time text alerts, investments in top-notch technology will ensure your race is an event that runners won’t forget.
+From event registration software for nonprofits that can allow your registrants to raise money on behalf of your organization or participate virtually, to timing software that provides runners’ family members with split–time text alerts, investments in top-notch technology will ensure your race is an event that runners won’t forget.

 23. Ask Runners to Come Back